fititnt/reverse-proxy-for-free-basics-docker/README.md

-# Reverse Proxy for Free Basics: hotfix data efficiency of websites to help be accepted for (sponsored) free access for end users
+# Reverse Proxy for Free Basics: automated hotfixes to improve data efficiency and comply with technical guidelines
 ![Work in Progress](img/badges/status-work-in-progress.svg) **This tool try it's best to make proxied site content as much data efficient as possible.
 The main objective is make easier for volunteers set up own proxies and help websites